Information about Dulaglutide

 - You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines (if prescribed) along with Dulaglutide.

-- Inject under the skin of your belly, thighs, or the back of your upper arm.
+- Inject once a week under the skin (subcutaneous injection) of your stomach area (abdomen) or upper leg (thigh), with or without food.
+Alternatively, another person can give you the injection in the back of your upper arm.

 - Dulaglutide may cause nausea.
 To avoid it, eat smaller meals, limit fatty food intake and stop eating when you feel full.